Video Game / Hamtaro: Ham-Hams Unite!

 - Hint System: Hint on request: Talk to Snoozer sleeping in the main room of the Clubhouse and he will give you hints on where to find other Ham-Hams.

 - Honest John's Dealership: There are two merchants: one of them sells you a garbage "Tear Essence" and later jacks-up the price for an item you need to progress (and in the Sunflower Market he doesn't like taking "No-P" for an answer); he also has an apprentice who offers to teach you Ham-Chat words for sunflower seeds.
-Unfortunately, he only sells you words you already know.
+Unfortunately, he only sells you incorrect versions of words you already know.

 - Huge Guy, Tiny Girl: The pink and blue hamsters you hook up in Acorn Shrine (see Match Maker Quest).
 The tiny girl specifically says she wants a guy that's "Mega-Q," while the huge guy specifically asks for a girl that's "Teenie."